USDA-FSA/fsa-design-system/components/stepped-control/index.md

 ### Summary

 The JavaScript for the Sticky Stepped Control performs a number of calculations based on the position of the component in relation to the top of the screen.
 JavaScript is not required for the non-sticky variations of the Stepped Control component.
+The Component Update Events list below should trigger the change of the Sticky variant of the component.

-### Open Modal
+### Component Update

-* Set `aria-hidden` attribute to false
-* Trap keydown event to set Tab Order
+* Calculate Component position, relative to bottom of screen
-* Add `fsa-modal-scroll-fix` class to fix double scrollbar issue
+* Apply `fsa-stepped-control--unstuck` class to pin component
-* Set focus of cursor to Modal

-### Close Modal

-* Set `aria-hidden` attribute to true
-* Remove `fsa-modal-scroll-fix` class from element
-* Set `aria-expanded` attribute to false
-* Set focus to the element that triggered Modal
+### Component Update Events

+* Window scrolling
+* `DOMContentLoaded`
+* Window resize
+* All Modals scrolling, if using Modal variant

 <div tabindex="0" id="UNIQUE-ID-stepped-control-demo-1" class="fsa-modal" role="dialog" aria-hidden="true">
     <div class="fsa-modal__dialog">